rokmohar/alexa-assistant/readme.md

 2. Click on "Create Bucket"
 3. Give your bucket a unique name - Amazon will tell you if it isn't.
 As the responses from the Google Assistant will be stored here and need to be public.
 I suggest using a random string generator.
 This link will generate one for you: - https://www.random.org/strings/?num=1&len=20&digits=on&loweralpha=on&unique=on&format=html&rnd=new.
 4. Make a note of this name (Hint - notepad is good for this) - you will need it later.
-5. Use the same region as you will be running your Alexa skill (EU (Ireland) or North Virginia)
+5. Use the same region as you will be running your Alexa skill (EU (Ireland) or U.S. North Virginia)
 6. Ignore the copy Settings option
 7. Click "Create"
 8. Select the bucket that you just created.